Tips and FAQs for Using and Wiring LED Lights

 The 9-volt lights are made with a resistor for use on a 9-volt battery or regulated power supply.
 They will not be bright with 3-volt coin cells.
 You can use our battery snap with a switch for the 9-volt lights.

-If you already have a power supply you use in your dollhouse, get our AC/DC lights which have the extra parts to protect for AC power input.
+If you already have a power supply you use in your project, get our AC/DC lights which have the extra parts to protect for AC power input.

 How do I Connect My Lights to Power?

-What Do Warm White & Cool White Look Like?
+What Do Warm White & Cool White LED Lights Look Like?

 The warm white is also called "soft white".
 Warm white is very close to what an incandescent bulb looks like.
 Warm white is a good choice for most interior rooms like living rooms, bedrooms and dining rooms.